UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 LCD wiring

 Fig. 4.
-Connecting 7 wires for the LCD interface and another one (RD7) for switching ON/OFF its power supply.
+Connecting RD(6..0) pins to interface the LCD.
+Another pis RD7 can be used for switching ON/OFF its power supply.

 B) Planning software